 William "Willy" Pogány

 Willy Pogany's output during his career was matched only by his appetite for new endeavors.
 During the near sixty years that spanned Pogany's working life, he was a book illustrator, muralist, film art director, ad man, author, portrait artist, and more.
-Few of his colleagues could approach the amount of the diversity of creative outlets that Pogany mastered in his lifetime.
+Few of his colleagues could approach the number and diversity of creative outlets that Pogany mastered in his lifetime.

 Among Pogany's earlier works are a number of illustrated books that were praised for their design and production.
 These volumes are still considered works of art in their own right today.
 Four in particular-- Tannhäuser, Parsifal, and Lohengrin, followed by The Rime of the Ancient Mariner-- are considered to represent the peak of Golden Age book production, and are highly valued by bibliophiles and illustration fans today.
 While the more typical subjects of fairy tales and mythology dominated his work, he also illustrated titles as diverse as Alice in Wonderland and Browning's Sonnets for the Portugese.
 On more than one occasion, Pogany had the opportunity to depict tales from Hungarian Fairy Book, and later, Magyar Fairy Tales, in 1930, both of which he illustrated for his sister, Nandor.